This website uses cookies to ensure you get the best experience on our website.

 Public Policy Engagement

 We do regularly communicate with government policymakers, public officials and regulators at the federal, state and local levels in order to promote and advance the long-term goals and interests of our company, customers, stockholders, and economy.
 We also monitor legislative activities, analyze policy and regulatory trends, comment on policy and regulatory proposals and support and promote advancement of public policies.
 We do not engage in grassroots lobbying, which means we do not directly communicate with the general public advocating that it take action with respect to specific legislation.
-In 2022, 2021, and 2020 Bank of America Corporation spent $2,430,000, $1,670,000, and $1,990,000, respectively, on federal lobbying expenses which includes employee time spent on lobbying, and associated travel and overhead expenses, as well as payments to external consultants and lobbyists and that portion of trade association dues designated by the associations as used for lobbying.
+As of second quarter of 2024, Bank of America Corporation has spent $1.1 million on federal lobbying expenses.
+In 2023, 2022, and 2021, Bank of America Corporation spent $2,920,000, $2,430,000, and $1,670,000, respectively, on federal lobbying expenses which includes employee time spent on lobbying, and associated travel and overhead expenses, as well as payments to external consultants and lobbyists and that portion of trade association dues designated by the associations as used for lobbying.
 These federal lobbying expenses are publicly disclosed on quarterly reports filed with the Clerk of the U.S. House of Representatives and Secretary of the U.S. Senate pursuant to the Lobbying Disclosure Act of 1995, as amended, and can be found here.

 Corporate Political Contributions